 After her graduation in May, Joslin hopes to undertake a post-baccalaureate program.
 “I am planning to focus mainly on ceramics while still incorporating sculptural elements and other materials.”

 This exhibition is part of the bachelor of fine arts degree program in the Department of Art and Art History at The University of Alabama.
-For more information about all our programs, visit this link: https://art.ua.edu/academics/.
+For more information about The University of Alabama’s programs in studio art and art history, visit our Degree Programs page.

 Harrison Galleries, LLC, is located at 2315 University Boulevard in downtown Tuscaloosa.
 Hours are Monday through Friday, 12:00 noon to 5:00 p.m., by appointment, and First Fridays of the month, 6:00 to 9:00 p.m.
 For more information call (205) 464-0054 or visit the website: http://www.firstfridaytuscaloosa.com/art-galleries/harrison-galleries-llc.